cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-REFERENCE SYSTEM-EN.md

 * The RS is a key component of the CSC Ground Segment: it provides to the community a complete and open source processing and distribution environment software.
 Integrated with the Sentinel Data Processors, it has the capacity to substitute the nominal CSC Production and Distribution services.

 The processes for carrying out the project are:
-* Agile, Continuous integration, DevOps, DevSecOps, GitFlow
+* Agile, Continuous integration, DevOps, DevSecOps, GitFlow, Licence compliance

 # Technical characteristics